Jazz poetry: Bebop and the beat generation

 As members of the Beat generation began to embrace aspects of African-American culture during the 1950s, the art of jazz poetry shifted its focus from racial pride and individuality to spontaneity and freedom.
 In this case, both jazz poetry and jazz music were seen as powerful statements against the status quo.

 Jack Kerouac would often have musical accompaniment for his poetry readings.
 His colleague, musician and composer David Amram, would often play the piano or bongos as Kerouac read.
 Amram later wrote of their work together:

 We never once rehearsed.
 We did listen intently to one another.
 Jazz is all about listening and sharing.
 I never drowned out one word of whatever Jack was reading or making up on the spot.
 When I did my spontaneous scatting [...] he would play piano or bongos and he never drowned out or stepped on a word or interrupted a thought that I or anyone else had when they joined us in these late night-early morning get-togethers.
 We had mutual respect for one another, and anyone who joined us received the same respect.
 We almost never used a microphone.
 Most of the time, there weren't any available!

 Lawrence Ferlinghetti had a similar collaboration with saxophone player Stan Getz.
 Beat poet Bob Kaufman was said by some to be the greatest jazz poet ever to have lived, with the exception of Langston Hughes.
 Kaufman paid homage to jazz in poems such as "O Jazz O" and "Morning Joy."
 His work is notable for its syncopated rhythms, surreal imagery, and a quality of alienation stemming from his own life as a drifter and a jailbird.

 The New York poet Kenneth Koch collaborated with the painter Larry Rivers, who had worked as a jazz saxophonist, on poetry and jazz.
 Koch wrote later of the experience: "Last year Larry Rivers and I tried to kill poetry-and-jazz by parodying it; our first session at the Five Spot, however, turned out to be so enjoyable (for us, at least) that we repeated the experience several times.
 I don't think we killed it."

 In the 1960s, Beat poet LeRoi Jones renamed himself Amiri Baraka and revived the idea of jazz poetry as a source of black pride.
-He collaborated on recordings David Murray, such as "Evidence" on Murray's Fo Deuk Revue (1996).
+He collaborated on recordings with David Murray, such as "Evidence" on Murray's Fo Deuk Revue (1996).
 Baraka was a cultural nationalist who believed that "Black People are a race, a culture, a Nation".
 Elements of jazz show up often in Baraka's work, such as syncopation and repetition of phrases.
 Gil Scott-Heron, often seen as one of the founding fathers of rap music, also used many of the artistic devices of jazz poetry in his spoken-word albums of the 1970s and 1980s.